 Buurtzorg grew from 4 to 9000 nurses in the first eight years, almost all experienced nurses who left the existing home care organizations drawn to the organizational model of Buurtzorg.
 Note that the Buurtzorg model of the Collective will be vulnerable if the company ever experiences an existential threat, or needs to embark on a completely new course, for instance in case of embracing digital health care.
 In this case the Tribe or Business Unit will prove to be effective.

 Society faces major challenges, which need innovative solutions.
 These innovative solutions are typically realized through innovative young companies that start as a Tribe, and once they find their model of success morph into a Business Unit.
 Note that creativity and innovation hold risk-taking and bold moves.
 It requires a revolutionary energy, not yet a peaceful one.

 At full scale, they mature into an Institute or Collective.
 At this stage the culture changes from jumping forward to stepping back, from competitive drive to cooperative behavior, from action to response, from followership of inspirational leadership to self-governance, and from intuitive passionate pursuits to shared ratio and compassion.

 Perhaps this cycle of life or organizations–being born, grow, mature, decline, die–coincides with its purposefulness.
 Young enterprises are often single-purpose driven, whereas mature enterprises become driven by multiple stakeholders.
 Declining enterprises are often defensive, calculating and mostly shareholder value driven or in case of collectives very self-protective.

-To find the organizational model that best fits your company’s strategy, join the THNK Executive Leadership Program, a 6-month part-time learning journey to help you realize your fullest creative leadership potential and scale your world-changing enterprise.
+To find the organizational model that best fits your company’s strategy, join the THNK Executive Leadership Program.